fralalonde/rsdk/BUILD.md

 ### Zsh
 ``. dev/install-zsh``

+### Other platforms

+I do not have a collection of exotic machines to test on.
+If you use an architecture that isn't supported, please add it to the defined `PLATFORM`s in `api.rs` and submit a [pull request](https://github.com/fralalonde/rsdk/pulls) for it.

+Alternative shells may require a bit more work to support but are welcome too. `nushell` support in particular would be nice.

 ## Build the executable

 The rsdk app by itself cannot alter the current shell environment and requires a shell wrapper to do so.